AasthaPandey08/data-warehouse-project/README.md

-# data-warehouse-project
-Building a modern data warehouse with SQL Server, including ETL processes, data modelling and analytics.
+# Data Warehouse and Analytics Project
+This project demonstrates a comprehensive data warehousing and analytics solutions, from building a data warehouse to generati$ng actionable insights

+## Project Requirements

+### Building the Data Warehouse

+#### Objective

+Develop a modern Data Warehouse using SQL server to consolidate sales data, enabling analytical reporting and informed decision-making.